djrepo/rx_financing/ABOUT.md

 In order to build and test application run:</br>
 <code>mvn clean package</code></br>
 Once jar file is created you can run it</br>
-<code>java target/assignment-factoredInvoice-0.0.1-SNAPSHOT.jar</code>
+<code>java -Dspring.profiles.active=h2-basic -jar target/assignment-factoredInvoice-0.0.1-SNAPSHOT.jar</code>

-## Maven profiles:
-* local - this profile is active by default, it activates spring profile h2-basic
-* dev - this profile can be activated by -P in command e.g. mvn clean package -Pdev, it activates spring profile psql-basic

 ## Database connections :
-In these files are defined jdbc connections application-h2.yml application-psql.yml application-h2test.yml
+In these files are defined jdbc connections application-h2.yml application-psql.yml application-h2mem.yml
 * h2 - database is stored in file test.mv.db, you are free to manually remove this file whenever you need fresh empty db
-* h2test - database is stored in memory, after application finish data are lost
+* h2mem - database is stored in memory, after application finish data are lost
 * psql - preinstalled postgresSql database, you need to edit this file according to your environment

 ## Data Seeding :